bwtian/.myConfig/README.md

 config
 ======

-Configure files for Linux PC
+Configure files for Linux Systems and softwares